Ex-USC gynecologist charged in sex assaults of 16 patients

 John Manly, an attorney who represents about 200 of the patients who have sued USC, said his clients were gratified to hear Tyndall has been arrested and hope the university also will be investigated.

-He said his clients were frustrated it took so long for Tyndall to be taken into custody.
+He said his clients also were frustrated that it took more than a year for charges to be filed against Tyndall.

+In a separate case, a former gynecologist at the University of California, Los Angeles appeared in court Wednesday on sexual abuse charges.
+A preliminary hearing was set for July 30.

+Dr. James Heaps has pleaded not guilty to sexually assaulting two patients in 2017 and 2018.

 Comments